kyleleow/ngrx-movies-rank/README.md

 Format is following the [angular commit message format](https://github.com/angular/angular/blob/master/CONTRIBUTING.md)

-[^1]: Tests were written with purpose to verify the main functionalities.
+<a name="myfootnote1">1</a>: Footnote content goes here: Tests were written with purpose to verify the main functionalities.
 Hence, it does not cover e2e test and does not achieve 100% code coverage.